 There are two main categories of testicular cancer: germ cell tumors, and sex-cord stromal tumors.
 Germ cell tumors are most common.
-These include seminomas, as well as non-seminoma germ cell tumors, which occur approximately evenly.
+These include seminomas, as well as non-seminoma germ cell tumors, seminomas are the most common testicular tumor.
 Seminomas are generally less aggressive.

 Non-seminoma germ cell tumors include yolk sac tumor, choriocarcinoma, embryonal carcinoma and teratoma.
 These are generally more aggressive than seminomas.
 Beyond the germ cell tumors, another category of testicular tumors are the sex cord stromal tumors, which include Leydig cell and Sertoli cell tumors.